singlewire/icm-java-client/README.md

 ## Installation

-Place the following in your pom file
+Place the following in your pom file and you're ready to rock and roll!

 ```xml
 <dependency>